Soros bought shares linked to Bill Hwangs Archegos implosion | ExBulletin

 Soros bought shares linked to Bill Hwangs Archegos implosion

-(Bloomberg) – Billionaire investment firm George Soross bought shares of ViacomCBS, Discovery and Baidu as they were sold in massive blocks during the collapse of Bill Hwangs Archegos Capital Management.
+Billionaire George Soros’ investment firm bought shares of ViacomCBS, Discovery and Baidu as they were sold in massive blocks during the collapse of Bill Hwang’s Archegos Capital Management.

 Soros Fund Management bought $ 194 million of ViacomCBS Inc., Baidu Inc. shares worth $ 77 million, as well as $ 46 million from Vipshop Holdings Ltd. and $ 34 million from Tencent Music Entertainment Group during the first quarter, according to a regulatory filing released Friday.
-A person familiar with fund trading said the company did not own the shares before Archegoss imploded.
+A person familiar with the fund’s trading said the company did not own the shares before the implosion of Archegos.

 Archegos, the family office of former hedge fund manager Hwang, collapsed in the last week of March after building up large leveraged positions in a concentrated portfolio of US and Chinese companies.
 At its peak, the family office had over $ 20 billion in capital and total wagers exceeding $ 100 billion.